Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.syncIdentifier(identifierType: String, identifier: String, authenticationState: string)
 ```

+The *identifierType (String)* contains the `identifier type`, and this parameter should not be null or empty.

-*identifierType* (String) containing identifier type, and the *identifier* (String) containing identifier value; should not be null or empty.
+The *identifier (String)* contains the `identifier` value, and this parameter should not be null or empty.

 If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-*authenticationState* (VisitorIDAuthenticationState) value indicating authentication state for the user contaisn one of the VisitorID.AuthenticationState values:
+*authenticationState (VisitorIDAuthenticationState)* value indicating authentication state for the user contaisn one of the `VisitorID.AuthenticationState` values:
+indicats the authentication state of the user and contains  one of the  `VisitorID.AuthenticationState` values:
 * `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
 * `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
 * `ACPMobileVisitorAuthenticationState.UNKNOWN`